-Hepatitis C is an infectious liver disease that’s caused by a virus.
+Like hepatitis A and hepatitis B, hepatitis C is an infectious liver disease that’s caused by a virus.
 There are at least six different genotypes and 50 subtypes.
 Seventy-four percent of Americans have genotype 1.
 This makes it the most common type in the United States.

 When the hepatitis C virus first infects a person, he or she may experience hepatitis C symptoms caused by an inflamed liver.
 Unlike many other viral infections, the hepatitis C virus does not attack the immune system.
 It causes an inflammatory response within the liver.
 (2)

 Some people are able to fight the virus when it’s still in the acute phase.
 But research shows that 75 to 85 percent of people infected with hepatitis C progress to a chronic infection that persists for more than six months.
 Chronic hepatitis C causes tiny scars in the liver, disabling proper liver function.